DuncanSchouten/barber-jekyll/_works/cgph.markdown

 Cecil Green Park House&mdash;a well-known Vancouver event venue&mdash;was facing a multi-year decline in revenues.
 With an outdated website and a poorly-defined brand identity, however, the venue was experiencing high page abandonment rates, and stakeholders were reluctant to invest in new marketing initiatives to drive traffic to the existing site.

 ### Our approach
 While the project initially began as a visual refresh of the original website, it quickly became clear that a broader scope was needed to fully address the underlying business challenges.
-Working with multiple stakeholders, I helped to **elicit and prioritize the venue's business goals, clarify brand identity, define its target audiences, and research local competition.**
+Working with multiple stakeholders, I helped to **elicit and prioritize the venue's business goals, clarify brand identity, define its target audiences,** and **research local competition.**

-Then, using a human-centered design approach and validating assumptions wherever possible, I undertook **design of a new website and a fully-reimagined online booking process.**
+Then, using a human-centered design approach and validating assumptions wherever possible, I undertook **design of a new website** and a **fully-reimagined online booking process.**

 ### My role

-I worked on this project as **researcher, lead designer,** and **manager** as part of my employment with *alumni UBC.*
+I worked on this project as **researcher, lead designer,** and **project manager** as part of my employment with *alumni UBC.*

 #### Main areas of responsibility: